+The Smoke-Free Ontario Act, 2017 says it's against Provincial law for anyone to:

+- sell tobacco/vapour products to youth under 19 years old; - supply or give tobacco/vapour products (even one) to youth under 19 years old; - hold/smoke lighted tobacco/cannabis or use e-cigarette to vape any substance anywhere on school property and public areas within 20m of school property (including sports fields, playgrounds, courtyards, driveways, parking lots and in cars in the parking lots).

+1. Why does the Smoke-Free Ontario Act, 2017 prohibit smoking/vaping on school property?

+This Act is part of a provincial, comprehensive strategy to prevent young people from: the initiation and increased use of tobacco and vapour products; protect people from second-hand exposure to smoke and vapour; motivate and support people to successfully quit using tobacco; and identify and reduce disparities in tobacco use and related harms.

-Th e Smoke-Free Ontario Act, 2006 says it's against Provincial law for anyone to: sell cigarettes to youth under 19 years old; buy cigarettes for youth under 19 years old; supply or give cigarettes (even one) to youth under 19 years old; smoke anywhere on school property (including playing fields, courtyards, driveways, parking lots and in cars in the parking lots).
-1. Why does the Smoke-Free Ontario Act, 2006 prohibit smokingon school property?
-Research shows that 80%-90% of young people start smoking before the age of 19.
-The goal of the Smoke-Free Ontario Act is to prevent young people from smoking and to reduce their exposure to second-hand smoke in public places such as schools.
-By making school property smoke-free province wide, 24 hours a day, 7 days a week, 365 days a year, a clear message is sent that smoking is unhealthy and young people need to be protected from second-hand smoke.
-2. Who is responsible for enforcing Smoke-Free Ontario Act, 2006?
+By making school property smoke-free province wide, 24 hours a day, 7 days a week, 365 days a year, a clear message is sent that smoking/vaping is unhealthy and young people need to be protected from second-hand smoke/vapour.

+2. Who is responsible for enforcing Smoke-Free Ontario Act, 2017?

 The Smoke-Free Ontario Act is enforced by Durham Region Health Department's Tobacco Enforcement Officers who are responsible for inspecting establishments such as schools, tobacco retail stores, restaurants, workplaces and hospitals.

 3. What are the consequences of breaking the law?

+Individuals:

-Individuals: ☐ Supplying or selling tobacco to anyone under 19 years old, can be fined up to\$4,000; ☐ Smoking or holding a lighted cigarette on school property, can also be fined (this includes smoking in any vehicles on school property).
-Retailers: Supplying or selling tobacco to anyone under 19 years old, can be fined up to \$20,000 and can lose their ability to sell tobacco.
+- Supplying or selling tobacco to anyone under 19 years old, can be fined up to \$8000; - Supplying or selling vapour products to anyone under 19 years old can be fined up to \$4000; - Smoking or holding a tobacco/cannabis or using an e-cigarette to vape any substance on school property, can also be fined (this includes smoking in any vehicles on school property).

+Retailers:

+- Supplying or selling tobacco to anyone under 19 years old, can be fined up to \$20,000 and can lose their ability to sell tobacco. - Supplying or selling vapour products to anyone under 19 years old can be fined up to \$10,000.

 4. Is it illegal for me to give cigarettes to my son/daughter who is under 19 years old?

 Yes!
 A section of the Smoke-Free Ontario Act makes it an offence to sell or supply tobacco to anyone under the age of 19 years.
 Parents have been found guilty and fined for this offence.

-5. My son, who is under 16, was charged for smoking on school property.
-Can he send payment of the fine to the court office?
-No!
-When a youth is under 16 years old , provincial law does not allow the Tobacco Enforcement Officer to issue a 'ticket'.
+5. My son/daughter, who is under 16, was issued a summons for smoking/vaping on school property.
+What happens next?

+When a youth is under 16 years old, provincial law does not allow the Tobacco Enforcement Officer to issue a 'ticket'.
 The offence must be dealt with by the courts.
 The youth will be issued a summons to appear in court at a specific time, date and location.
-Parents will be notified by a Tobacco Enforcement Officer.
+Parents/guardians will be notified by means of a parent summons to attend court with their son/daughter.

-For additional information on tobacco, cessation and/or the Smoke-Free Ontario Act, please visit the Durham Region website: www.dcdsb.ca or call the Health Connection Line at 1-800-841-2729 or 905-666-6241; Monday to Friday, 9:00 a.m to 6:00 p.m.

 Youth 16 years of age and over may be ticketed or may be summoned to appear in court.
-Their parents will not be notified by the Tobacco Enforcement Officer.
+Their parents/guardians may not be notified by the Tobacco Enforcement Officer.